-Since January 1, 2019, the Company granted no options to employees to purchase shares of common stock that contain performancebased vesting criteria.
+Since January 1, 2019, the Company granted no options to employees to purchase shares of common stock that contain performance-based vesting criteria.

-During the three months ended March 31, 2019, the achievement of one unmet commercial milestone that is the criteria for vesting of performance-based stock options was considered probable, and therefore \$14.2 million of stock-based compensation expense was recognized related to these awards for the three months ended March 31, 2019.
+During the three months ended March 31, 2019, the achievement of one unmet commercial milestone that was the criteria for vesting of performance-based stock options was considered probable, and therefore \$14.2 million of stock-based compensation expense was recognized related to these awards for the three months ended March 31, 2019.
+During the three months ended June 30, 2019, this commercial milestone was achieved.
 Stock options with this milestone were granted during the years ended December 31, 2018 and 2017.
+This milestone represents 20% and 33% of the performance-based option grants that were made during the years ended December 31, 2018 and 2017, respectively.
+During the three months ended June 30, 2019, the Company recognized stock-based compensation expense related to this milestone of \$2.1 million.
+During the nine months ended September 30, 2019, the Company recognized stock-based compensation expense related to this milestone of \$16.3 million.

-As of March 31, 2020, for option grants that were outstanding, the achievement of the milestones that had not been met that are the criteria for vesting of performance-based stock options was considered not probable, and therefore no expense has been recognized related to these awards in the three months ended March 31, 2020.
+As of September 30, 2020 and 2019, for performance-based option grants that were outstanding, the achievement of the milestones that had not been met that are the criteria for vesting of performance-based stock options was considered not probable, and therefore no expense has been recognized related to these awards in the nine months ended September 30, 2020 and 2019.

-At March 31, 2020, 457,602 performance-based stock options were both outstanding and unvested, and the total unrecognized stock-based compensation expense related to those awards was \$34.1 million.
+As of September 30, 2020, 383,906 performance-based stock options were both outstanding and unvested, and the total unrecognized stock-based compensation expense related to those awards was \$29.0 million.